[Webinar] Build Your GenAI Stack with Confluent and AWS | Register Now

 Confluent supports event-driven architectures, where data flows in response to events or triggers.
 This design ensures that data processing is initiated as soon as new data arrives, enabling real-time insights and timely actions the second an event happens.

 Confluent provides a comprehensive ecosystem of tools and technologies that complement Kafka's core capabilities.
-These include Kafka Streams for stream processing, ksqlDB for real-time data querying, and connectors to seamlessly integrate with various data sources and sinks.
+These include 120+ pre-built Kafka connectors for seamless integration with various data sources and sinks, Apache Flink for stream processing, and Stream Governance for built-in data governance and self-service data discovery.

 Confluent offers features like automatic partition rebalancing and data replication across clusters.
 This ensures that as data flow demands increase, the system can distribute the load efficiently while maintaining data reliability and availability.

-In summary, Confluent's foundation in Apache Kafka, combined with its focus on event-driven architecture, stream processing capabilities, and scalability features, empowers organizations to establish robust, scalable, and real-time data flow solutions.
+In summary, Confluent's foundation in Apache Kafka, combined with its focus on event-driven architecture, stream processing capabilities, and scalability features, empowers organizations to establish robust, scalable, and real-time data flows that unlock data value across their business.